 At Royal Brompton Hospital, using 3D modelling, consultants and surgeons can gain a better understanding of what kind of scarring causes different types of arrhythmia.

 This research is invaluable for improving treatments for patients with arrhythmias in the future.
 The aim is to prevent patients from requiring a defibrillator as a precaution and to only implant the lifesaving device when it is certain they need one.

-Experts at Royal Brompton and Harefield NHS Foundation Trust were the first to pilot a revolutionary microchip that measures how well a patient’s heart is functioning
+Experts at Royal Brompton and Harefield hospitals were the first to pilot a revolutionary microchip that measures how well a patient’s heart is functioning

 Designed for patients with chronic heart failure, the sensor, known as the CardioMEMS™ HF System, is implanted during a minimally invasive procedure using a cardiac catheter, a thin tube that is passed up to the heart through a vein in the leg.
 The miniature wireless sensor is inserted into the pulmonary artery (the main blood vessel carrying blood from the heart to the lungs).

 Once in place, the device – which has no battery or replaceable parts – enables clinicians to remotely monitor changes in blood pressure in the pulmonary artery, which is a good indicator of worsening heart failure.

 Each day patients lie on a specially adapted pillow for a few minutes.
 The pillow receives data wirelessly from the implanted sensor and is connected to a monitor that sends the readings directly to the patient’s doctors.
 The hospital heart failure team then analyse the readings and determine if they need to adjust treatment.
 This is likely to be before the patient experiences any symptoms and can prevent a potentially life-threatening deterioration.